 The backend then performs target-specific code generation.
 The CPU and GPU backends included with XLA use LLVM for low-level IR, optimization, and code generation.
 These backends emit the LLVM IR necessary to represent the HLO computation in an efficient manner, and then invoke LLVM to emit native code from this LLVM IR.

-The GPU backend currently supports NVIDIA GPUs via the LLVM NVPTX backend; the CPU backend supports multiple CPU ISAs.
+Within this process, the XLA compiler is modular in the sense that it is easy to slot in an alternative backend to target some novel HW architecture.
+The GPU backend currently supports NVIDIA GPUs via the LLVM NVPTX backend.
+The CPU backend supports multiple CPU ISAs.